ibm-cloud-docs/hlf-support/vscode-extension.md

 You need to package a smart contract before you can install it on your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network or the preconfigured Hyperledger Fabric network. **Fabric V1 channels require smart contract packages to be in the `.cds` format, and V2 require the `.tar.gz` format.** Complete the following steps to package your smart contract:

 1. Open your smart contract project in VS Code by clicking **File** and then click **Open ...**.
-You can also click **Open Workspace** if you saved your project as a workspace.
 Ensure that you have the smart contract project open in the file viewer.
 2. Click the **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** icon to open the **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** tab.
 3. In the **Smart Contracts** pane, click the overflow menu and select **Package Open Project**.
 You are asked for the name of the package and the version.
 You will also need to select whether you want to package it as a `.tar.gz` (for deploying to a channel with V2 application capability) or `.cds` (for deploying to a channel with V1 application capability).
 To find out the channel capabibilities/version, hover your mouse over the channel in the **Fabric Environments** panel that you wish to deploy to.
 This will display a tooltip containing the channel capabilities.
     - If you have one smart contract project, it is packaged automatically and be displayed in the **Smart Contracts** pane.